RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab6-replicationrecovery.md

 ## Application Health
 In addition to the health of your application's pods, OpenShift will watch the containers inside those pods.
-Let's forceaboy inflict some issues and see how OpenShift responds.
+Let's forcibly inflict some issues and see how OpenShift responds.

 {{< panel_group >}}
 {{% panel "CLI Steps" %}}